Workforce Development Fund

 What can I reclaim?

-WDF pays a contribution of £15 per credit, with a maximum of 60 credits per learner per funding year.
+In 2016-2017, WDF will pay a contribution of £15 per credit, with a maximum of 60 credits per learner per funding year.
 How much you can claim back will depend on the qualification, the units selected and how many credits make up those units.

 For someone studying the Level 2 Diploma in Health and Social Care (Adults) (46 credits), you could claim up to £690 per funding year towards the total costs.